nabijaczleweli/cargo-update/man/cargo-install-update.md

     Update all packages, regardless of whether they need to be version-wise.

+  -d --downdate

+    Downdate packages to match the latest unyanked version from the registry.

   -i --allow-no-update

     Allow to fresh install packages passed as PACKAGE argument.